Hazrat Shahjalal International Airport: Terminal 1, Terminal 2 and Domestic Terminal

-The airport mainly consists of three major terminals.
-Terminal 1 (T1) and Terminal 2 (T2) are for international flights and they are both located within the same building.
-T1 is located on the ground floor and it is used as the international arrivals concourse hall.
-T2 is located on the upper floor and it serves as the international departures concourse hall.
+The airport has three major terminals.
+Terminal 1 (T1) and Terminal 2 (T2) are for international flights, and they are located in the same building.
+T1, on the ground floor, is used as the international arrivals concourse hall.
+T2, on the first floor, serves as the international departures concourse hall.
 A third adjacent terminal building, known as the Domestic Terminal, is for domestic flights.
 This is located to the left of the international terminals.
-In the one-storey Domestic Terminal, both the arrivals concourse hall and the departures concourse hall are on the same floor.
+In the single-storey Domestic Terminal, both the arrivals concourse hall and the departures concourse hall are on the same floor.